 RESILIENT ROUTE 114

 Rhode Island (RI) State Route 114 is a key north-south regional connector in the state’s East Bay transportation network that serves as the central main street for the communities of Barrington, Bristol, and Warren, providing important connections between commercial, educational, and residential land uses.
 Currently, several segments of the Route 114 corridor become periodically inundated during coastal flooding events, and these conditions are only expected to worsen in the future with the increasing rise in sea levels and greater intensity of coastal storms .Even temporary disruptions to the use of this state-owned collector road can result in dramatic community impacts, ranging from disconnected neighborhoods for emergency services to the loss of economic production and damage to critical infrastructure.
 With support from the Rhode Island Division of Statewide Planning – and the Towns of Barrington, Bristol, and Warren – the Resilient Route 114 Plan (“the Plan”) is being developed to: (1) assess the current and future vulnerability of the Route 114 corridor through Barrington, Bristol, and Warren and (2) establish conceptual alternatives for reducing coastal flood risks and improving overall resilience in key areas of vulnerability (AOVs) throughout the region.
-The project started in the fall of 2023 and will continue into the winter of 2025, with several opportunities for community engagement throughout the planning process.
+The project started in the fall of 2023 and concluded in early 2025 with community engagement woven throughout the planning process.

 Background